 The air pollution impact on each racial or ethnic minority group—Black, Hispanic and Asian people—persisted even when the researchers controlled for the state in which people resided or for whether they lived in an urban or rural region.
 And the disproportionate pollution impact held among people of color as a group regardless of household income.

 The researchers also break down the relative source-exposure trends for each minority group, compared with those for white people.
-Hispanics and Asians are exposed to higher-than-average concentrations of fine particle emissions from most of the types of sources than white people, the analysis shows.
+Hispanic and Asian people are exposed to higher-than-average concentrations of fine-particle emissions from most of the types of sources than white people, the analysis shows.
 For Black people, the exposure disadvantage holds across all 14 groups of emission sources.
-The results were published on Wednesday in Science Advances.
+The results were published in April 2021 in Science Advances.

 The results are not surprising, says environmental engineer and environmental justice researcher Regan Patterson, who was not involved in the study.
 But they are significant for the role they can play in substantiating the experiences of the Black community and other communities of color with air pollution and its ill effects—particularly when community members and advocacy groups give testimony about environmental impacts at public hearings or push for policy changes.